Soft skills is a synonym for "people skills." The term describes those personal attributes that indicate a high level of emotional intelligence.

-Unlike hard skills, which comprise a person's technical skill set and ability to perform certain functional tasks, soft skills are interpersonal and broadly applicable across job titles and industries.
-Many soft skills are tied to an individuals' personalities rather than any formal training, and are thus considered more difficult to develop than hard skills.
+Unlike hard skills, which describe a person's technical skill set and ability to perform specific tasks, soft skills are broadly applicable across job titles and industries.
+It's often said that hard skills will get you an interview but you need soft skills to get -- and keep -- the job.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.